grafana/grafana/docs/sources/installation/rpm.md

 ## 2. Start the server

 This starts the `grafana-server` process as the `grafana` user, which was created during the package installation.
+The systemd commands work in most cases, but some older Linux systems might require init.d.
+The installer should prompt you with the correct commands.

 If you installed with an `.rpm` package, then you can start the server using `systemd` or `init.d`.
 If you installed a binary `.tar.gz` file, then you need to execute the binary.